-nis form should be typed or printed in black ink.
-After completing this form, you be original with the clerk of the circuit court in the county where your case is filed ppy for your records.
-A copy of this form must be served on any other party in cervice must be in accordance with Florida Rule of Judicial Administration 2.516. and keep a Truce mast be in accordance with Florida hale of Jaalela Manninstration 2.310.
+This form should be typed or printed in black ink.
+After completing this form, you should file the original with the clerk of the circuit court in the county where your case is filed and keep a copy for your records.
+A copy of this form must be served on any other party in your case.
+Service must be in accordance with Florida Rule of Judicial Administration 2.516.